Biomedical engineering global resources

-Therefore, in 2015 WHO invited representatives of biomedical engineering institutions or programs, technical schools, professional societies, government institutions, and those responsible for country labour statistics, to complete the a survey on Biomedical Engineering professionals, in order to have information available.
+In 2015 WHO invited representatives of biomedical engineering institutions or programs, technical schools, professional societies, government institutions, and those responsible for country labour statistics, to complete the a survey on Biomedical Engineering professionals, in order to have information available.

 You can view the 2015 data in the following table:

 WHO will compile all information from the previous (2009-2010, 2013- 2014) and current (2015) surveys in order to apply for recognition of Biomedical Engineering as a discipline in the International Standard Classification of Occupations (by the ILO, to be published 2018) as biomedical engineers belong to Unit Group 2149 "Engineering Professionals Not Elsewhere Classified" (pg.
 120).

 In addition, the retrieved data is available at WHO "Global Health Observatory”

 NOTE: WHO relies on external professionals to enter information into the database, thus the data base is only as good and accurate as the data entered in it.

 To access available information of the previous surveys please use the links provided below.